 It is important to protect your company’s trademarks to grow your brand and prevent other companies from trading off your hard-earned goodwill.
-Below are a few things to keep in mind when creating and protecting trademarks.

 Choosing a Trademark